MurzNN/translate-selection/README.md

 # translate-selection
-Simple Linux bash script for quickly translate selected text in popup window
+Simple Linux bash script for quickly translate selected text in popup window.

+_I've discovered a more modern and powerful alternative to my bash-based script - [Crow Translate](https://github.com/crow-translate/crow-translate) application, that do the job much better!
+So consider switching to it from my bash-scripted attempt._

 ## Description in Russian